Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

 5. **What is the beta value implies in the F-beta score?
-What is the optimum beta value?** ⭐⭐
+What is the optimum beta value?**. ⭐⭐

    `Ans:` The F-beta score is a variant of the F1-score, where the beta value controls the trade-off between precision and recall.
 The F1-score is a harmonic mean of precision and recall and is calculated as `(2 * (precision * recall)) / (precision + recall).`